Tangent5969/Sorting/README.md

 * Speed and playback controls - Start, Pause, Step.

-* Shuffle and reverse options.
+* Shuffle, reverse and preset options.

 * Live updating statistics displaying various measurements relating to the current sort e.g. number of comparisons.
 At the end of a sort, these statistics are output to a CSV file